 About this Prize

-- This prize is for a Year 12 or Year 13 student who has undertaken a science research, mathematics, technological or engineering project.
+- This prize is for a Year 12 or Year 13 student tauira who has undertaken a science research, mathematics, technological or an engineering project.

-- Nominees must be studying in either Year 12 or Year 13 in a New Zealand registered school.
+- Nominees must be either a Year 12 or Year 13 tauira student who are studying at a New Zealand registered school.

 - Nominees must be either a New Zealand citizen or a New Zealand permanent resident.

-Adjudication will be based on the following five criteria:
+Adjudication will be based on the following criteria: